 It’s a method that works extremely well and gives good results, particularly when combined with the house training method of using a crate (though this isn’t at all necessary if you don’t want to use a crate.)

 What Equipment Is Needed For Umbilical Cord Training?

 First and foremost you need a leash and collar for your puppy to wear and to attach to yourself to form the umbilical cord between you.

 A 6-foot leash is ideal as this gives the puppy some room to move around while remaining close enough to you that you always know what they’re doing.

 Any longer and it will be too loose and tangle around both yours and your puppy’s legs, any shorter and it’s too restrictive.
-For an expert guide on choosing leashes, please see my guide by clicking here.
-And I’ve also written a guide for choosing the right collars here.

 As with all methods of house training, you will also need some food treats to reward your puppy when they potty in the right spot, and some odor neutralizing cleaners for the inevitable accidents…although with this method if you do your job well there will be close to none!

 You might want a crate if crate training forms a part of your overall plans.
 You can read a detailed guide to selecting the right crate by clicking here.